OWASP/www-chapter-jecrc-university/info.md

 ## Get Involved

 Are you excited about cybersecurity and eager to make a difference?
-Here's how you can get involved with OWASP JECRC University Chapter:
+Here's how you can get involved with the OWASP JECRC University Chapter:

 - **Become a Member:** Join our community of cybersecurity enthusiasts and professionals by becoming a chapter member.
 Membership is open to everyone interested in cybersecurity.